INTI-CMNB/KiBot/docs/source/configuration/filters.rst

 Changing the 3D model, complex mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the a component has a long list of 3D models and you want to keep all the information in the PCB you can use this mechanism.
+When a component has a long list of 3D models and you want to keep all the information in the PCB you can use this mechanism.

 The information is stored in the ``Text items`` of the footprint.
 If you